paulresmer/basic.ify/README.md

 # underground.ify

-A web app that allows users to examine the uniqueness of their music tastes.
+A web app that allows Spotify users to examine the uniqueness of their music tastes.

 Viewable at https://paulresmer.github.io/underground.ify.